Beverly A. Wright

 *Wright, B.A., Lombardino, L.J., King, W.M., Puranik, C.S., Leonard, C.M., and Merzenich, M.M.
 (1997).
 "Deficits in auditory temporal and spectral resolution in language-impaired children," Nature, 387, 176-178.

-(* indicate articles that were featured on the journal cover or selected for press release)
+(* indicate articles that were featured on the journal cover, highlighted in journal issue, or selected for press release)

 Recent Awards and Honors